-On behalf of all of us here at An Oregon Cottage (Sounds grand, doesn’t it?
-Much better than the reality of just me, Brian, and two kids who would rather do anything else that help with DIY projects!), I present to you our 10 favorite projects from 2010:
+On behalf of all of us here at An Oregon Cottage (sounds grand, doesn’t it – much better than the reality of just me, Brian, and two kids who would rather do anything else that help with DIY projects!), I present to you your 10 favorite projects from 2010, complete with descriptions.

 1. Painting the outside of our house.
 My dream yellow-and-white farmhousey-cottage come true.
 Quite a change from the gray, where’s-the-door ranch house we started with.